 After graduating from Berkeley in 2014, I enrolled in the University of Washington's Master’s of Human Computer Interaction and Design program.
 This interdisciplinary program integrates courses from four departments at UW – the Information School, the Human Centered Design and Engineering department, the Computer Science department, and the Division of Design within the Art School.

 After earning my Master's of Human Computer Interaction and Design, I joined Yelp as a product designer.
-I’m one of two designers that works on the Search UX vertical team, which means that I'm responsible for making sure that users are able to search for and find what they need across web, mweb, iOS, and Android platforms.
-In addition to crafting Yelp's search experience, I also lead generative and evaluative user research efforts across multiple vertical teams.
+I was one of two designers working on the Search UX vertical team, which meant that I was responsible for making sure that users are able to search for and find what they need across web, mweb, iOS, and Android platforms.
+In addition to crafting Yelp's search experience, I also led generative and evaluative user research efforts across multiple vertical teams.

-When I'm not tinkering around behind a screen, I keep myself busy by going on long, scenic walks around Berkeley while I listen to podcasts on politics, culture, art, and comedy.
-I love making playlists for my friends, and I try to attend as many concerts as I possibly can – my favorite venue is the Hearst Greek Theater because it's a 15 minute walk from my house!
+When I'm not tinkering around behind a screen, I keep myself busy by going on long, scenic walks around my neighborhood while I listen to podcasts on politics, culture, art, and comedy.
+I love making playlists for my friends, and I try to attend as many concerts as I possibly can – the last great show I went to was LCD Soundsystem at Brooklyn Steel.

-In addition to consuming ridiculous amounts of audio media, I'm currently searching for a coffee shop in the Bay Area that's as dreamy as the La Marzocco Cafe & Showroom – nestled inside the KEXP radio station – in Seattle.
+In addition to consuming ridiculous amounts of audio media, I'm currently searching for a coffee shop in New York that's as dreamy as the La Marzocco Cafe & Showroom – nestled inside the KEXP radio station – in Seattle.
 If you know of a good spot, reach out and let's grab coffee.